The big lessons from Money20/20

 Lessons on partnering with fintechs

-Nordea has an Open Banking API platform and has been establishing many fintech partnerships, including one with Tink.
-In his talk, Ewan shared his biggest lessons from partnering with fintechs:
+Nordea, one of the biggest banks in the Nordics, has an open banking API platform and has been establishing many fintech partnerships, including one with Tink.
+In his talk, the bank’s Chief Digital Officer Ewan MacLeod shared his biggest lessons from partnering with fintechs:

 We don’t have a monopoly on good ideas.